StefanLearnsCS/StefanLearnsCS/README.md

 - Conducting **Finite Element Analysis (FEA)** using **ANSYS**
 - Automating workflows for engineering teams with custom-built **Python applications**

-Some of my noteworthy engineering projects include:
+Some of my noteworthy software projects in the mechanical field:
 - 🛠️ Automating bill of materials (BOM) compilation, reducing manual work from **6-7 hours to 10-15 seconds**
 - 🛠️ Building Python executables that generate combined PDFs for production, cutting down process time from **3-4 hours to 5 seconds**